SUSE/rmt/MIGRATE.md

 ## Importing SMT data to RMT

-1. Make sure your rmt installation is up-to-date. `rmt-data-import` is available in RMT versions >= 1.0.0
+1. Make sure your rmt installation is up-to-date. `rmt-data-import` is available in RMT versions >= 1.0.0.
-2. Unpack the tarball containing SMT data to some directory, e.g. `/root/smt-data`
+2. Unpack the tarball containing SMT data to some directory, e.g. `/root/smt-data`.
-3. If you chose to export SMT's SSL certificates, decrypt the SMT CA private key to `/usr/share/rmt/ssl/`:
+3. If you chose to export SMT's SSL certificates, copy the SMT CA private key and certificate to `/usr/share/rmt/ssl/`:
     ```
-    openssl rsa -in /root/smt-data/ssl/cacert.key -out /usr/share/rmt/ssl/rmt-ca.key
+    cp /root/smt-data/ssl/cacert.key /usr/share/rmt/ssl/rmt-ca.key
-    ```
-4. If you chose to export SMT's SSL certificates, copy the SMT CA certificate to `/usr/share/rmt/ssl/`:
-    ```
     cp /root/smt-data/ssl/cacert.pem /usr/share/rmt/ssl/rmt-ca.crt
     ```
-5. Run YaST RMT configuration module from YaST command center or by running `yast2 rmt` on the command line;
+4. Run YaST RMT configuration module from YaST command center or by running `yast2 rmt` on the command line.
-6. Go through setup steps of the YaST module.
-On the SSL setup page it is possible to add alternative common names (e.g., the hostname of the SMT server in case it is desirable to perform a switch)
+5. Proceed through the YaST module.
+If you want to support your old SMT hostname in your new SSL certificate, you can add it as an alternative common name on the SSL setup page.
-7. Run `rmt-cli sync` to get the products and repositories data from SCC;
+6. Run `rmt-cli sync` to get the products and repositories data from SCC.
-8. Run the `rmt-data-import` to import SMT data:
+7. Run the `rmt-data-import` to import SMT data:
     ```
     rmt-data-import -d /root/smt-data/
     ```

 After this in order for the client machines to consume data from RMT, it would be possible to:
-1. Either change `url` parameter in `/etc/SUSEConnect` to point the client machines to RMT instead of SMT;
+1. Either change `url` parameter in `/etc/SUSEConnect` to point the client machines to RMT instead of SMT.
 1. Or change the DNS records to the re-assign SMT's hostname to RMT server.

 ## Moving the mirrored repositories from SMT to RMT

-1. Copy data from `/var/www/htdocs/repo` to `/var/lib/rmt/public/repo`
+1. Copy data from `/var/www/htdocs/repo` to `/var/lib/rmt/public/repo`:
     ```
     cp -r /var/www/htdocs/repo/* /var/lib/rmt/public/repo
     ```
-2. Adjust owner/group of the files to `_rmt:nginx`
+2. Adjust owner/group of the files to `_rmt:nginx`:
     ```
     chown -R _rmt:nginx /var/lib/rmt/public/repo
     ```